cube-drone/blog2025/hugosite/content/posts/2025/neverender/index.md

 Beautiful, stunning animation, great sound, inspired by 80s anime.

-Today I discovered:
+Today I discovered (posted at random on the `/r/cassettefuturism` subreddit):

 {{<youtube XQqqb1jkwlA>}}

-Ah, the Justice video was a _direct homage_.
+Ah, the Justice video was a _homage_.

 There are lots of shots that are, like, direct analogues: